jfsimon/datagrid/README.md

 Personal objectives
 -------------------

-- Create a well coded component using Domain Development Design
+- Create a well coded component using Domain Development Design.
-- Make it highly extensible using open-close principle
+- Make it highly extensible using open-close principle.
-- Depend on strong libraries to keep code lightweight
+- Depend on strong libraries to keep code lightweight.
-- Keep it open-source because I believe in it (license MIT)
+- Keep it open-source because I believe in it (license MIT).
-- Cover 100% of code with tests
+- Cover 100% of code with tests.

 Personal todo list